caachz/Rails_Engine/README.md

 Rails engine is a basic ecommerce API that exposes endpoints for all crud functionality and advanced business logic endpoints.
 It is built to communicate with a prebuilt frontend called Rails Driver.

 # Implementation Instructions
-To set up locally with front end Rails Driver:
+To set up locally with front end Rails Driver:<br />

-Clone down this repository and the front end of the application at https://github.com/caachz/rails_driver.
+Clone down this repository and the front end of the application at https://github.com/caachz/rails_driver.<br />
-Run bundle install on rails engine.
+Run bundle install on rails engine.<br />
-Run rails db:{create,migrate,seed} to setup the database on rails engine.
+Run rails db:{create,migrate,seed} to setup the database on rails engine.<br />
-Run rails s to localhost:3000.
+Run rails s to localhost:3000.<br />
-Navigate to the cloned down Rails Driver and run rails s to localhost:3001. open localhost:3001 in your browser.
+Navigate to the cloned down Rails Driver and run rails s to localhost:3001.<br />
+open localhost:3001 in your browser.<br /><br />

-To set up locally using a tool like Postman:
+To set up locally using a tool like Postman:<br />
-You can only clone down Rails Engine.
+You can only clone down Rails Engine.<br />
-Run bundle install on rails engine.
+Run bundle install on rails engine.<br />
-Run rails db:{create,migrate,seed} to setup the database on rails engine.
+Run rails db:{create,migrate,seed} to setup the database on rails engine.<br />
-Run rails s to localhost:3000.
+Run rails s to localhost:3000.<br />
-Open a tool like postman and make any of the following requests.
+Open a tool like postman and make any of the following requests.<br />

 # Endpoints